since1968/stat-blocks/homebrewery/src/stiletto.markdown

 At 3rd level, you gain a set of abilities that are fueled by special dice called superiority dice.

 **Maneuvers.** You learn three maneuvers of your choice, which are detailed below.
+You must be within 5' of a creature to perform a Stiletto maneuver against it.

 You learn two additional maneuvers of your choice at 9th level, and two more at 13th level.
 Each time you learn new maneuvers, you can also replace one maneuver you know with a different one.